evittaka/MLOps_catsvsdogs/README.md

 The dataset is available on Kaggle at the following link: [Cats-vs-Dogs](https://www.kaggle.com/datasets/shaunthesheep/microsoft-catsvsdogs-dataset).

-To download it, first you need a Kaggle token.
-To this go to your [settings](https://www.kaggle.com/settings) page, and in API section click on `Create New Token`.
-This will download a `kaggle.json` file.
-Depending on your OS, you will need to place this file in the following directories:

-- Windows: `C:\Users\<Windows-username>\.kaggle\kaggle.json`
-- Linux, OSX, and other UNIX-based OS: `~/.kaggle/kaggle.json`

-Then, on the terminal, run the following command:
+To download the dataset without creating a Kaggle account, run the following command:

 ```bash
 invoke preprocess-data
 ```

 This will download the dataset and preprocess it.
-The number of images to use per class, image size and test size can be modified (TODO: add configuration).
+The number of images to use per class, image size and test size can be modified in the configuration files found in the config folder.
+The processed data will be saved in the data/process folder, and will consist of a train and test .pt files.

 ### Training